 5. Keep simmering the broth for about 10 more minutes until carrots are completely cooked.

 7. Strain the broth using a large fine mesh strainer.
+Set the vegetables aside.
 Return the broth to the pot and let it settle for about 8-10 minutes.
 Remove the fat that rises to the surface using a large spoon.

 8. Turn the heat on low to warm and check if it needs more salt to your taste.
 Just before serving, squeeze a little lime to brighten the flavor of the soup.
-Place the cooked rice in the pot, the shredded chicken, carrots, squash and stir in the warm broth.
+Place the cooked rice in the broth along with the shredded chicken, onions, celery, carrots, and squash.
+Heat and stir for a couple more minutes.
 Let everyone garnish their own soup.